Finances & Insurance

-As a midwife, I consider pregnancy, birth and the postpartum period as one life event and therefore the cost is not broken down by hour, or visit, (meaning more time with your midwife) instead it is one charge of $4,200 for all the care received, broken down into different payment periods detailed below:
+As midwives, we consider pregnancy, birth and the postpartum period as one life event and therefore the cost is not broken down by hour, or visit, (meaning more time with us) instead it is one charge of $4,500 for all the care received, broken down into different payment periods detailed below:

 Free initial consultation!
 This visit is a visit where both midwife and client have every opportunity to ask questions to determine if this is the right fit.
 Please have a list of prepared questions ready (if you need ideas, look under the birth articles section of this website for the page with questions).
 After the consultation, you go home with paperwork and if you are ready to start care you let your midwife know and if everything checks out we will set up your initial prenatal.

 Break down of payments:

 - $900 deposit due when the client chooses to book care at the initial prenatal.

 - The rest of the amount due will be paid in 4 increments (or what is agreeable between client and midwife) at the following appointments (or at the appointment close to that date)